 Salary sacrifice

-Another way you could increase your standard contributions is via salary sacrifice, which can be tax-effective if you earn more than $45,000 per year and you're not already salary sacrificing.
+Another way you could increase your standard contributions is via salary sacrifice, which can be tax-effective depending on how much you earn.
 To set this up, please contact your payroll office or salary sacrifice provider directly.

 Other ways to grow your super